All of our resources addressing geologic time in geoscience learningHelp

 Based on previous work in students' conceptions in geology, this article from the Journal of Geoscience Education features three studies of students' conceptions and cognition in plate tectonics. ...

-Structured Academic Controversy: A Peaceful Approach to Controversial Issues part of SERC Print Resource Collection
+An Interactive Game Approach to Learning in Historical Geology and Paleontology part of SERC Print Resource Collection